Cat-Skiing in Niseko

 Since Chisenupuri used to be a ski resort but closed four years ago, there are still some runs.
 Those are wide and steep enough to enjoy, and the best thing about it is almost no avalanche risk!

 There are three or four open-wide runs and some tree runs we could choose from.

 There are some tree runs with a lot of drops and pillows on the back side of the mountain, more suited to experienced skiers and boarders.

 If you keep to a certain speed you can easily control your skis/snowboard on powder, even better if you can read the terrain.

-Lunch is not included in the tour, and Yuki-Chichibu is the only place to have lunch.
+Yuki-Chichibu is an inn and restaurant at the base of Chisenupuri.
 You can access the restaurant from the car park, or ski over the onsen pools!

 If you ski down the back side of the mountain, you get to the onsen pools at the bottom of the valley.

 After I enjoyed power in Chisenupuri, this is what my car park looked like back in town - about 10-15 cm in only four hours.
 Time for another shovel party.